Addams Family Reunion: The Sequel That Time Forgot

 This article comes from Den of Geek UK.

-Were the world right, then in 1993, Addams Family Values would have got both the rich acclaim and enormous box office it merited.
+In a better world Addams Family Values would have got both the rich acclaim and enormous box office it merited in 1993.
 A deliciously playful sequel, it’s 94 minutes of tightly put together comedy, with a bunch of performers that come close to defining "perfectly cast."
 Christina Ricci, clinging to a fence as she’s threatened with the Harmony Hut, remains a comedy highlight of 1990s cinema.

 But the film didn’t really hit.
 As much as it was liked, its box office was less than half of the original.
 It was released the week before Mrs. Doubtfire in the US, and it was the latter that became the widely seen family comedy of Christmas 1993.
 Addams Family Values would do okay at best, but would fall a long way short of the takings for the first film.